Rashmitha-4NI23EC032/Mixed_signal_handson/Day1.md

 - <b>PATA</b>: </b>Voltage generated from <b>difference of V<sub>BE</sub> of two BJTs </b> at different current densities.<br>Increases linearly with temperature (positive TC).</br>
 - <b>V<sub>REF</sub> = α₁·V<sub>BE</sub> + α₂·(VT·ln(n))</b>
 -  Properly choosing α₂·ln(n) cancels the CTAT slope of V<sub>BE</sub> → temperature-independent reference

+**Why they are called as BGR??**
+- The PTAT (proportional to absolute temperature) voltage is added to the CTAT (complementary to absolute temperature) voltage (like V<sub>BE</sub> of a BJT), the resulting <b>voltage converges to a value near Eg/q (Eg divided by electronic charge) at 0 K</b>.
+- This is why the voltage is fundamentally tied to the semiconductor bandgap, not just arbitrarily chosen.
+  ## Cadence TooL
+<br>Cadence Virtuoso is a professional Electronic Design Automation (EDA) tool widely used for designing analog, digital, and mixed-signal ICs.</br>
+It provides a complete environment for:
+- Schematic capture – Drawing circuits graphically
+- Simulation – DC, AC, transient, and Monte Carlo analyses
+- Layout design – Physical placement and routing of components
+- Verification – Ensuring the design meets specifications Cadence is highly used in VLSI labs and industry for IC design projects, especially for mixed-signal and analog designs.
+  ## Conclusion

+  - Day‑1 of the hands-on session helped build a strong foundation in MOSFET operation, mixed-signal IC concepts, and core analog blocks like Bandgap Reference, LDO, and PLL.
+  - We learned how temperature, voltage, and process variations affect circuits and how temperature-independent circuits ensure stable operation.
+  - The session also introduced the Cadence tool for schematic design and simulation.